d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 Their proposed idea is called *dropout*, and it is now a standard technique that is widely used for training neural networks.
-Throughout trainin, on each iteration, dropout regularization consists simply of zeroing out some fraction (typically 50%) of the nodes in each layer before calculating the subsequent layer.
+Throughout training, on each iteration, dropout regularization consists simply of zeroing out some fraction (typically 50%) of the nodes in each layer before calculating the subsequent layer.